 Does being a guarantor affect my credit rating?

-Providing the borrower keeps up with their repayments your credit score won’t be affected.
-However, should they fail to make their payments and the loan/mortgage falls into default (leaving you responsible for all outstanding payments), this will be added to your credit report.
+If the borrower keeps up their repayments your credit score won’t be affected.
+But if you have to cover any of the borrower’s repayments, or the loan/mortgage falls into default (leaving you responsible for all outstanding payments), this will be added to your credit report.
 If you fail to repay the money owed, your credit rating will be affected.

 Will being a guarantor affect me getting a mortgage?